codeformuenster/muenster-jetzt/README.md

 This setup does a few cool things:
 * forwards your ssh agent to allow git push from within the container
 * exposes the container ports in a way that network access from the host looks is like local host access in the container (no need to bind to `0.0.0.0`)

-## Deployment

-We use GitHub Actions for deploying containers using docker-compose.

-### Staging deployment

-Each run of workflow [workflow 'Build and deploy'] on branch `master` builds and pushes container images [`docker.io/muenster-jetzt-frontend:master`](https://hub.docker.com/r/codeformuenster/muenster-jetzt-frontend) and [`docker.io/muenster-jetzt-api:master`](https://hub.docker.com/r/codeformuenster/muenster-jetzt-api).
-Then it deploys them in on our staging server environment.

-### Production deployment

-**to be implemented**

 [workflow 'Build and deploy']: .github/workflows/build-and-deploy.yaml